 You share responsibility for Child Care expenditures.

-This brings the monthly support payment after base support, ordinary medical, insurance premiums and child care to $985.79.
+Because you pay $0.00 in child care each month and he pays $0.00 there is no adjustment for child care.
+This brings the monthly support payment after base support, ordinary medical, insurance premiums and child care to $87.10.

 Tell me more.